From the main administrator console you have one-click access to:

 End users and customers should reside in a separate environment from your administrator identities.

 In some scenarios, you might not have admin access to your identity’s source environment (where your identity resides).
-In this case, your source environment is different from the environment you can work in, but you only authenticate to your source environment.
+In this case, your source environment is different from the environment that you can work in, but you only authenticate to your source environment.

 Administrators of admin identities, for example, are the only users who have access to their identity’s source environment to manage other admins and their roles.
 Other types of admins do not have access to their source environment.